dbersenev/wbase/README.md

 WBase is the Java library of resusable components and integration with JSF/Spring/Hibernate/MyBatis/Etc.

+*Why WBase?
+At first it was like "web base" but later it became more universal.
+So now it is "world base".*

 ##Content

 1. wbase - provides common utitlities for DB, XML, etc.